-After assessing the performance and contribution of the retiring Directors, the NC has also recommended the re-election of Mr Lim Ming Seong and Mr Lim Boon Kheng who are retiring pursuant to Regulation 91 of the Company's Constitution, and Mr Tan Teck Koon who is retiring pursuant to Regulation 97 of the Company's Constitution to be re-elected as Directors of the Company at the FY2023 AGM.
-Mr Sin Boon Ann who is also retiring pursuant to Regulation 91 of the Company's Constitution would not be offering himself for re-election at the forthcoming AGM.
-Consequent to Mr Sin Boon Ann's retirement at the FY2023 AGM, he will also cease to be a member of the Nominating and Compensation Committees.
+After assessing the performance and contribution of the retiring Directors, the NC has recommended the re-election of Mr Tan Chian Khong who is retiring pursuant to Regulation 91 of the Company's Constitution, and Mr Tang Wai Loong Kenneth who is retiring pursuant to Regulation 97 of the Company's Constitution to be re-elected as Directors of the Company at the forthcoming AGM.
+Dr Lee Kong Ting who is retiring under Regulation 91, has served on the Board since 1 February 2017, will not be seeking for re-election at the forthcoming AGM.
+Dr Lee's retirement from the Board is in line with CSE's plans for board refreshment and renewal.
+Mr Derek Lau Tiong Seng, who is retiring under Regulation 91, will not be offering himself for re-election, as he has stepped down from Heliconia.
 The Board has accepted all the NC's recommendations.